 Is It Illegal To Trade While Insolvent?

 This commonly occurs when a company continues trading whilst insolvent.
-Directors have a duty under Section 588G of the Corporations Act 2001 to prevent a company from trading when it’s insolvent.
+Director duties and responsibilities are outlined under Section 588G of the Corporations Act 2001 which states that they have a duty to prevent a company from trading when it’s insolvent.

-Insolvent trading occurs when directors allow their company to incur debts when insolvent.
+Insolvent trading occurs when Directors allow their company to incur debts when insolvent.
 In turn, the state of being insolvent is defined as not being able to pay all debts when they fall due.
-Under Section 588G(c), the duty applies not only when the company is officially insolvent, but also when there are reasonable grounds for suspecting it’s insolvent, or would become insolvent.
-Furthermore, liability can be found if the director is shown to be aware of reasonable grounds for suspecting this, or simply when a reasonable person in a similar position in a similar company would have been aware of these reasonable grounds.
+Under Section 588G(c) of the Corporations Act (Cth), the duty applies not only when the company is officially insolvent, but also when there are reasonable grounds for suspecting it’s insolvent, or would become insolvent.
+Furthermore, liability can be found if the Director is shown to be aware of reasonable grounds for suspecting this, or simply when a reasonable person in a similar position in a similar company would have been aware of these reasonable grounds.

-As a director you should know if your company is in financial difficulty.
+As a Director you should know if your company is in financial difficulty.
 Cash flow is usually emphasised when comparing assets versus liabilities, but other signs of financial trouble include low operating profits, low cash flows, trouble paying suppliers and creditors on time, and problems with obtaining further credit from suppliers.
 Financial difficulty can also include inability to meet repayments on time and legal action.
+Indicators of insolvency should not go unnoticed by Directors who should in turn take the appropriate action.

 The exact time when a company first becomes insolvent can be a critical, as recent cases have demonstrated.
 With complex company structures and/or accounting definitions, it may not always be immediately obvious when a company is in fact insolvent.